mpiorowski/rusve/README.md

 # Welcome to Rusve!
-Do You see what I did there :)?

 ### What is Rusve?
+Rust + Svelte = Love + Power

 It is a attempt to find the best way to build **fast** and **scalable** web applications, while not beeing afraid of new technologies.
 And I think we are getting there.

 Feel free to ask questions and throw new ideas!
+Any contribution is also welcome, especially some ux/ui redesigns :)

 ### Currently working on...
 - Making the app resiliant to no internet